meilisearch/documentation/reference/api/settings.md

 ## Distinct attribute

-Distinct attribute is a field whose value will always be unique in the returned documents.
+The distinct attribute is a field whose value will always be unique in the returned documents.

-To learn more about distinct attributes, refer to our [dedicated guide](/learn/configuration/distinct.md).
+To learn more about the distinct attribute, refer to our [dedicated guide](/learn/configuration/distinct.md).

 ### Get distinct attribute

 <RouteHighlighter method="GET" route="/indexes/{index_uid}/settings/distinct-attribute" />

-Get the distinct attribute field of an index.
+Get the distinct attribute of an index.

 #### Path parameters